rishinpoolat/aws/README.md

 # aws
-This is complete notes for aws cloud practitioner
+These are complete notes for AWS Cloud Practitioner.

+Each modules are separated into separate doc files.